Annabelle: Creation

 Annabelle: Creation is a 2017 American supernatural horror film directed by David F. Sandberg, written by Gary Dauberman and produced by Peter Safran and James Wan.
 It is a prequel to 2014's Annabelle and the fourth installment in The Conjuring Universe franchise.
-The film stars Stephanie Sigman, Talitha Bateman, Anthony LaPaglia, and Miranda Otto, and depicts the possessed Annabelle doll's origin.
+The film stars Stephanie Sigman, Talitha Bateman, Lulu Wilson, Anthony LaPaglia, and Miranda Otto, and depicts the possessed Annabelle doll's origin.

 In October 2015, it was confirmed that an Annabelle sequel was in development; it was later revealed that the film would be a prequel rather than a sequel.
 Lights Out director David F. Sandberg replaced John R. Leonetti as director, with Dauberman returning to write the script and Safran and Wan returning to produce.
 Principal photography began on June 27, 2016, in Los Angeles, California, and concluded on August 15, 2016.

 Annabelle: Creation premiered at the LA Film Festival on June 19, 2017, and was theatrically released in the United States on August 11, 2017.
-The film grossed over $306 million worldwide and received generally positive reviews from critics, who noted it as an improvement over its predecessor.
+The film grossed over $306 million worldwide and received generally positive reviews from critics.
 A sequel, Annabelle Comes Home, was released on June 26, 2019.

 Plot

 A dollmaker named Samuel Mullins and his wife Esther grieve for the loss of their seven-year-old daughter Annabelle, nicknamed "Bee", who dies when she accidentally steps in front of a car.

 Twelve years later, the Mullins open their home to provide shelter for Sister Charlotte and six girls left homeless by the closing of their orphanage.
 Despite having been warned to avoid Bee's locked bedroom, Janice, a young orphan disabled by polio, discovers a note saying "Find me" and sneaks into the room, which has mysteriously become unlocked.
 She finds a key for Bee's closet and opens it, where she sees an eerie porcelain doll.
 This unwittingly releases a powerful demon that begins to terrorize the girls.

-One night, the demon, taking Bee's form, appears to Janice, saying that it wants her soul.
+One night, the demon, taking Bee's form, appears to Janice, saying it wants her soul.
 Although she attempts to get away using a stairlift, the demon recalls the stairlift and hurls her violently down to the ground floor, leaving her severely injured and confined to a wheelchair.
-Janice's best friend Linda is tormented by the demon.
-One morning, the demon, posing as Sister Charlotte, wheels Janice into the old barn, where, in the form of Bee, it attacks and possesses her after throwing up black bile directly into Janice's mouth.
+With Janice now confined to the first floor, her best friend Linda is now having to sleep alone and is tormented by the demon.

+One morning, the demon, posing as Sister Charlotte, wheels Janice into the old barn, where, in the form of Bee, it attacks and possesses her.
 Linda notices changes in Janice's behavior and tells Samuel that Janice snuck into Bee's room and found the doll.
-Samuel trusts Linda.
-Janice, who can now walk, transforms into the demon and brutally kills Samuel who follows her while holding a crucifix, forcing him to drop it after moving his fingers backwards one by one.
+Samuel immediately believes Linda and heads inside, where he comes across Janice, who can now walk.
+Janice transforms into the demon and brutally kills Samuel, who follows her while holding a crucifix, forcing him to drop it after moving his fingers backwards one by one.
 Outside, Sister Charlotte hears his screams and is horrified to find him dead on the floor.